 Another type of stutter that can occur after a head injury is known as psychogenic stuttering.
 Its appearance is linked to emotional stress or trauma.

-Psychogenic suffering is not connected to specific types of brain damage.
+Psychogenic stuttering is not connected to specific types of brain damage.
 Rather, it most likely develops as a coping method.

 Some key features of psychogenic stuttering include: